What is rates for home equity line of credit 2022?

 What is a good HELOC rate?

-Some lenders offer low promotional HELOC rates, which go up after a set number of months.
-These "teaser" interest rates are nice but you should pay attention to what your total cost will be when the promotion ends!
+Certain lenders provide low promotional HELOC rates, which increase after a certain period of months.
+These "teaser" prices are good, but you should consider your overall cost after the sale expires!

 How are HELOC rates set?

-The rate on a home loanlamoc is based upon how much more or less than the Prime Rate you can get.
-For example, let’s say that your local bank offers an interest-only mortgage at 2% over prime - which would be 3%.
-The “+1%.
+A house loan's rate is determined by how much more or less than the Prime Rate you might get.
+For instance, suppose your neighborhood bank provides a 2% interest-only mortgage at 2% above prime—that would be 3%. +1%

 Will HELOC rates go up or down?